Dnish123/Sql_movies/README.md

 # Sql_movies
-a set of queries to get various imformation from the movies dataset
+a set of queries to get various information from the movies dataset